very-good-science/data-hazards/site/contribute/how-to-contribute.md

 ## Suggesting new or improved Data Hazards

-In the first instance please [start a Discussion with your idea](https://github.com/very-good-science/data-hazards/discussions/new?category=ideas) in the 'Ideas' category.
+In the first instance [please start a new Issue with your idea][issues], and label it with the `data-hazard-ideas` category.
 We can then chat openly on GitHub about the suggestion, and this gives other people the opportunity to weigh-in on any changes we are considering.
-Once changes have been agreed then you can follow the process below for making changes to the website.

 If you would rather you can also [email us][dh-email] to discuss.